 Using stack color straps was an idea that was first used in the 1970s as it is a very good organizational system.
 It helps to keep all the dollar bills organized, and each strap holds a specific amount of money.
 This means that you cannot store $10,000 stacks in yellow straps as they only hold $1,000.

 This keeps a well-organized system in banks to easily handle the right amount of money.
 Without color straps, it would be more difficult to organize the dollar bills into the right amounts as the bills would need to be counted and organized by hand.

 What Are Bundles?

 When 10 stacks of the same amount have been grouped, they can be stored as a bundle.
-This makes organizing the bills easier and it keeps the system well-organized and grouped.
+This makes organizing bills easier and keeps the system well-organized and grouped.

 The stacks all have to contain the same amount of money to keep the system organized and to make sure that the stacks do not get mixed up.

 The value of the bundle depends on the value of the notes that the stacks are made up of.
-This means that using stack color straps makes it easier to identify bundles containing the right amount so there is less confusion.
+This means that using stack color straps makes identifying bundles containing the right amount easier, so there is less confusion.

 There is less confusion when they are stored as bundles as the stacks all equate to the same amount.

 To conclude, the term ‘stack’ can be used to describe a variety of different amounts of money.
 The value of stacks can range from $100 to $100,000, but they are most commonly used to describe $1,000 stacks.